LD-LINC/Week-9---NoSQL-and-Stream-Processing/Lesson3/Introduction to Batch vs Streaming.md

 ## 6. Activity

+### Objective:

+To illustrate the core differences between batch and stream processing by using Python to simulate sensor data handling—processing a file in batch mode and consuming real-time messages via Kafka.
+This activity highlights differences in latency, data flow, and responsiveness between the two models.

 ### Simple Python Batch Script vs. Kafka Consumer Script

 Let's illustrate the fundamental difference with simplified Python examples.